Nintendo has announced a new Switch console for 2019. However, it's not quite the Nintendo Switch 2.

 A cheaper, lighter Nintendo Switch Lite will be available from this September, but where does it leave proper higher-specced replacement?

-Here then is everything we know so far about the Nintendo Switch 2.
+Here is everything we know so far about an actual Nintendo Switch 2.

-As we're only two years into the existing Switch's life cycle, a next-generation machine is not expected.
-Instead, the Nintendo Switch 2 is more likely to be Nintendo Switch 2019, with a tweaked upgrade rather than replacement.
+As we're only two years into the existing Switch's life cycle, a full, next-generation machine is not expected.
+Instead, the Nintendo Switch 2 is to be, more likely, a Nintendo Switch 2019 (or 2020), with a tweaked upgrade rather than replacement.

-The Wall Street Journal spoke to "parts suppliers and software developers" who claimed that an enhanced version of the Switch, aimed at the more dedicated, hardcore gamer is on its way.
+The Wall Street Journal spoke to "parts suppliers and software developers" in March 2019, who claimed that an enhanced version of the Switch, aimed at the more dedicated, hardcore gamer is on its way.
 And, considering they were spot-on with talk of a more-affordable, handheld-only model, it stands to reason that they could be right when it comes to a more advanced new Switch too.

-According to Japanese game site Gamepedia, Switch 2 will have some bumps in internal specifications.
-That complies with the idea of an enhanced model.
+According to Japanese game site Gamepedia, it will have some bumps in specifications.

 Its RAM is said to be 8GB, double that in the current console, while the on-board storage will get a major hike to 128GB.
 The existing Switch only has 32GB of storage and nigh-on demands that you buy a microSD card if you want to store more than one game.

-New processing will be adopted, it is claimed, with an all-new system-on-chip - not the Nvidia Tegra, then.
-It would have to be based on the exact same architecture mind, considering that the games will need to be completely compatible between machines.
+New processing will be adopted, it is claimed, with an all-new system-on-chip - maybe a more advanced version of the existing Nvidia Tegra chipset.
+It would be based on the exact same architecture, considering that the games will need to be completely compatible between machines.

 Gamepedia says that the most likely benefits of the new SoC will be shorter loading times and possible higher frame rates.

 These changes above comply with the FCC filing claiming that both the RAM and processing chipset have been improved.